This post may contain affiliate links. Please read our disclosure policy.

 Table of Contents

-This slow cooker method makes it easy to cook garbanzo beans and cuts back on some of the cooking time as well.
+This slow cooker chickpea recipe makes it easy to cook garbanzo beans and is hands-free!
 Trust us when we say that cooking dried chickpeas is the way!

 - Chickpeas: Use one pound of dried chickpeas (often labeled garbanzo beans).
 Do not presoak.

-- Vegetable Broth: Used as a cooking liquid, broth helps create a soupy base and adds flavor.
+- Vegetable Broth: Used as a cooking liquid, it creates a soupy base and adds flavor.

-- Olive Oil: Most recipes don’t call for this ingredient, but we find that it enhances the flavor and creates a smooth texture.
+- Olive Oil: Most recipes don’t call for this ingredient, but we find that it enhances the flavor and creates a silky texture.

 - White Onion: Provides an extra kick in taste.